Netspend Privacy Notice

 We will not collect additional categories of Personal Data or use the Personal Data we collected for materially different, unrelated, or incompatible purposes without providing you with notice.

 We do not sell Personal data for monetary consideration.
-We only make business purpose Personal data disclosures as detailed above and pursuant to written contracts that describe the purposes of use, require the recipient to keep Personal Data confidential, and prohibit using the disclosed Personal Data for any purpose except performing the contract.
+We only make business purpose Personal Data disclosures as detailed above and pursuant to written contracts that describe the purposes of use, require the recipient to keep Personal Data confidential, and prohibit using the disclosed Personal Data for any purpose except performing the contract.

-We may share the information we obtain about you with our affiliates and subsidiaries; our Banks, our Insurers; other companies in connection with co-branded products, services or programs; joint marketing partners; research study partners; and consumer reporting agencies.
+We may share the information we obtain about you with our affiliates and subsidiaries; our Banks, and other companies in connection with co-branded products, services or programs; joint marketing partners; research study partners; and consumer reporting agencies.
 We also may share the information we obtain about you with vendors and other entities we engage to perform services on our behalf, such as payment and check deposit processors, risk detection and mitigation tools, and modeling and analytics tools.

 We also may disclose Personal Data (1) if we are required to do so by law or legal process (such as a court order or subpoena); (2) in response to requests by government agencies, such as law enforcement authorities; (3) to establish, exercise or defend our legal rights; (4) when we believe disclosure is necessary or appropriate to prevent physical or other harm or financial loss; (5) in connection with an investigation of suspected or actual illegal activity; (6) to defend our decisions related to a dispute, which includes sharing limited dispute and decision related information, as permitted by law, with the press if the member has shared related details of the dispute with the press already; (7) in connection with the sale, transfer, merger, acquisition, joint venture, reorganization, divestiture, dissolution, or liquidation of our business or asset (disclosure associated with these events includes full transfer of your Personal Data to the resulting entitles); or (8) otherwise with your consent.